ojplg/legup/README.md

 * USER FIXES
   * Prevent users from seeing screens they do not have permission for
   * Convert home page to an application page
-  * Convert login page to an application page
   * Allow users to change their passwords
   * Allow users to invite others to their organizations
   * Allow organization names to be changed